gvnnprrzz/Perruzzi_G_ChatApp/README.md

 Access the Chat App:

 Open a web browser and navigate to <http://localhost:3000> to access the chat application.
-You can now start chatting with other users in real-time!
+You can now start chatting with other users in real time!

 ## License

-This project is licensed under the MIT License, which means you are free to use, modify, and distribute the code as per the terms mentioned in the license.
+This project is licensed under the MIT License, allowing you to use, modify, and distribute the code as per the terms mentioned in the license.

-Enjoy chatting with your friends and colleagues in real-time using this application!
+Enjoy chatting with your friends and colleagues in real time using this application!